auth0/wordpress/README.md

 Login by Auth0
 ====

-Single Sign On for Enterprises + Social Login + User/Passwords.
+Single Sign On for Enterprises + Social Login + User/Passwords + Passwordless.
 For all your WordPress instances.
 Powered by Auth0.

 * [WordPress.org plugin page](https://wordpress.org/plugins/auth0/)
 * [Documentation (installation, configuration, more)](https://auth0.com/docs/cms/wordpress)